ped-dyn-emp/PeTrack/docs/source/calibration/intrinsic_calibration.md

 settings as used during the experiment.
 In order to use this pattern for the intrinsic calibration, screenshots have to be taken out of the video.
 A free tool as e.g. [Gimp](https://www.gimp.org/) can be used to take screenshots out of the video with identical pixel dimensions as the video recording.
+If you are inexperienced, it is also possible to let PeTrack choose screenshots from your video for the calibration.

 :::{Important}
 Make sure to select images that together fill out the entire area of interest from the video!
 Keep the images per